thetminko/thetminko/README.md

 ## About

 Engineering leader with 10+ years of experience building resilient, scalable web systems.
 Currently leading engineering at **Nomad Fuel**, a fuel tech company, architecting a high-performance, fault-tolerant full-stack platform.
-Previously **Central Engineering Lead** at GatherSG (GovTech Singapore), where I unified a multi-repo government tech ecosystem.
+Previously **Central Engineering Lead** at GatherSG (GovTech Singapore), where I lead a multi-repo government tech ecosystem with multiple project teams.

 > *"Quality is always better than quantity."*